sanjaykumars-dev/distributed-rate-limiter/README.md

 🚀 Passionate about scalable backend systems and distributed architectures

+## 🧾 License

+This project is licensed under the [MIT License](LICENSE) © 2025 **Sanjay Kumar S** You are free to use, modify, and distribute this project for both personal and commercial purposes just keep this license notice in your copies or derivatives.

 ## ⭐ Support
 If you found this project helpful:
 * ⭐ Star the repository on GitHub